shawn111/wyrcan/README.md

 What is a *bootable* container?
 A *bootable* container is a normal container with a few additional customizations:

-1. A kernel is installed and hard-linked to `/boot/wyrcan.kernel`.
+1. A kernel is installed and symlinked to `/boot/wyrcan.kernel`.

-2. An init system (usually systemd) is installed and hard-linked to `/init`.
+2. An init system (usually systemd) is installed and symlinked to `/init`.

 3. (Optional) All necessary hardware support packages are installed.
 This may include firmware, userspace drivers or enabling software.
 Often nothing is